 Instant coffee is very popular in many areas of the world.

-It may even account for more than 50% of total coffee consumption in some countries.
+It may even account for more than 50% of all coffee consumption in some countries.

 Instant coffee is a type of coffee made from dried coffee extract.

-The extract is made by brewing ground coffee beans, similar to when regular coffee is brewed, but more concentrated.
+Similarly to how regular coffee is brewed, the extract is made by brewing ground coffee beans, although it’s more concentrated.

 After brewing, the water is removed from the extract to make dry fragments or powder, both of which dissolve when added to water.

 There are two main ways to make instant coffee: